lamg/wybe/README.md

 ## Technical debt

 - [ ] Leave a trace when parsing calculations in CalculationCE.fs to indicate where the parsing error happened

-- [ ] implement evidence of theorem proof when the reduction of transitivity implies demonstrandum